Aurora Hamm – Secretary-General

 Lena Stránská – African Union: Peace and Security Council (AU PSC)

-Lena is a PhD candidate in European Studies at Palacký University in Olomouc, Czech Republic who loves to escape research, lectures and libraries for passionate debating and socializing every once in a while.
-In her research she specializes in European Union´s relationship with Sub-Saharan Africa, but is also interested in the EU in general, in international security, conflicts and international organisations.
-When her nose isn´t stuck in a political science book, she likes reading fiction, doing yoga, travelling, learning foreign languages, jogging and colouring, preferably all in once.
+Lena is a PhD candidate in European Studies at Palacký University in Olomouc, Czech Republic who loves to escape research, lectures, and libraries for passionate debating and socializing every once in a while.
+In her research, she specializes in European Union´s relationship with Sub-Saharan Africa, but is also interested in the EU in general, in international security, conflicts and international organizations.
+When her nose isn´t stuck in a political science book, she likes reading fiction, doing yoga, traveling, learning foreign languages, jogging, and coloring, preferably all in one.
 When a do-nothing evening is in her diary, watching a superheroes movie, a TV series or a football game and enjoying a glass of wine or Czech beer are her most likely choices.
 If you´re not coming to BerlInMUN for the first time, chances are you´ve already seen Lena wandering around, either as a delegate or as a chair.
 Besides BerlInMUN, Lena has also been to several other conferences around her second homeland, Germany.